 An abnormal swelling that is tender, mushy, and painful may indicate a growing abscess.
 A walled-off pus collection is an abscess.

 Abscesses shouldn't ever be squeezed.
-This is because a healthcare expert must effectively drain the infection to stop it from spreading throughout the body.
+A healthcare expert must effectively drain the infection to stop it from spreading throughout the body.
 If you attempt to drain it on your own, it can burst under the skin and spread the disease via the circulation, leading to sepsis, a potentially fatal blood infection.

 Body Reactions From Injections